saurav29singh/Udacity_Project/README.md

-# **Data Scientist Nanodregee**
+# **Data Scientist Nanodegree**
 ## Write a Data Science blog post

 ### Motivation

-This Blog post as part of Udacity Data Scientist Nanodregee program https://medium.com/@saurav29singh/explore-the-world-of-data-science-using-python-dce102bd036f
+This Blog post as part of Udacity Data Scientist Nanodegree program https://medium.com/@saurav29singh/explore-the-world-of-data-science-using-python-dce102bd036f

 I'm using Summer Olympic Dataset for this project.
 The dataset describes medals won by athletes in Olympic games.
-The orijinal dataset can be found here: https://www.kaggle.com/datasets/the-guardian/olympic-games
+The original dataset can be found here: https://www.kaggle.com/datasets/the-guardian/olympic-games

 This project focuses on answering following questions:
 1. How to start with Data Science using Python?